Geography of St. Louis: Climate

-The climate is humid subtropical (Köppen: Cfa), but all around Greater St. Louis has a humid continental climate (Dfa) through the USA isoterm, with a winter that sustains in the coldest month temperatures below 0 ° C more easily, clear evidence of an urban heat island, which in the future may cover an even larger area and agglutinate cities and villages to the south.
+The climate is a mix between the humid continental(Köppen: Dfa) climate to its north and the humid subtropical(Köppen: Cfa) to its south.
 It straddles the border between USDA Plant Hardiness Zones 6B and 7A, indicating the coldest temperature of the year is typically around 0 °F. With neither large mountains nor large bodies of water to moderate its temperature, it is subject to both cold Arctic air and hot, humid tropical air from the Gulf of Mexico.
 The city has four distinct seasons.
-Spring is the wettest season and produces severe weather ranging from tornadoes to winter storms.
+Spring is the wettest season and produces frequent severe weather.
 Summers are hot and humid; temperatures of 90 °F or higher occur 43 days a year.
 The average window for such temperatures is May 19 thru September 14.

 Fall is mild with lower humidity and can produce intermittent bouts of heavy rainfall with the first freeze of the season on average falling on November 2 (the last on average falls on April 3); the first measurable (0.1 in) snow, often not counting flurries, on average occurs on December 4 (the last on average falls on March 17).
 Winters can be cold and snowy with temperatures frequently below freezing.
 Winter storm systems, such as Alberta clippers and Panhandle hooks, can bring days of heavy freezing rain, ice pellets, and snowfall.